aimms/how-to/Articles/344/344-sparse-execution-for-write-to-table.rst

 This is actually the same as in the previous section except that the number of rows written now is 25, as the 0.0's are also written.

-..
-The difference is in the number of rows written; now also the 0.0's are written, as can be seen in the following table with 25 rows:

 .. image:: images/writeDenseSQLiteDB.png
     :align: center